Best Of Roundup

 Free (open source)

 DSPy takes a radically different approach.
 Instead of hand-writing prompts, you define what your pipeline should do and DSPy optimizes the prompts automatically.
 It treats prompt engineering as a machine learning problem: define your metric, provide examples, and let the optimizer find the best prompt configuration.
-For teams running prompt A/B tests manually, this is a revelation.
+DSPy 2.6 (released early 2026) added support for multi-model optimization, where the optimizer can select the best model for each module in your pipeline.
+This means DSPy can find that Module A works best with Claude Haiku and Module B needs GPT-4.1, optimizing both cost and quality simultaneously.

 Caveat: Steep learning curve.
 The programming model is unfamiliar even to experienced developers.
 You need labeled examples to optimize against, which means DSPy works best when you can clearly define "good" output.
 The mental shift from "write a prompt" to "define a metric and optimize" takes time to internalize.